tanxsh/Stochastic-Optimal-Control-of-Biodiesel-Production/README.md

 ## Background

 Transesterification converts triglycerides (vegetable oil/animal fat) + methanol into fatty acid methyl esters (FAME/biodiesel) + glycerol.
 The 6-component reaction system tracked in this project includes: Triglyceride (A), Diglyceride (B), Monoglyceride (C), Glycerol (D), Methanol (M), and Methyl Ester (E).

----

-*Submitted in partial fulfillment of the requirements for B.Tech in Electronics and Instrumentation Engineering, Manipal Institute of Technology, Manipal (2022–2023).*